 The Motorized Simple Pump

-"Can I buy a lever-arm pump now, and then buy the motor later?"
+"Can I buy a hand pump now, and then buy the motor later?"

 Yes.
-You can buy the DC Motor Extension later, and install it yourself.
-We have an entire page that discusses this: http://www.simplepump.com/OUR-PUMPS/Motorized.html.
+You can buy a DC Motor Extension, and install it yourself.
+This page shows the motor options: http://www.simplepump.com/OUR-PUMPS/Motorized.html.
 You can also read about one of our customers who runs a Simple Pump directly from his solar panel: http://www.simplepump.com/WHY-SIMPLE-PUMP/Hermit-Pad.html.

 "I need the power requirements for the motor."